nbfigueroa/phys-gmm/README.md

 </>

-This GMM fitting approach is useful for learning Dynamical Systems (DS) that are formulated as Linear Parameter Varying (LPV) systems, as introduced in [1,2].
-This package offers only the physically-consistent GMM fitting approach, as well as examples and code for fitting GMM with standar EM approach and the Bayesian non-parametric approach following the Chinese Restaurant Process construction.
+Such physically-consistent clustering is particularly useful for learning Dynamical Systems (DS) that are formulated as Linear Parameter Varying (LPV) systems, as introduced in [1,2].
 To use this approach to learn stable DS, you should download the [lpv-opt](https://github.com/nbfigueroa/lpv-opt.git)  package.